thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 Batch #1
 ---

-Heated 2 gallons of Distilled water to 155&deg;F and doughed-in.
+Heated 2 gallons of distilled water to 155&deg;F and doughed-in.
 Initial strike was 148&deg;F which I rapidly raised via direct fire to 152&deg;F. I did have some trouble maintaining 152&deg;F so mash temp ranged from around 148&deg;F&ndash;154&deg;F.